doitintl/doit-easily-marketplace/docs/install.md

 ## Notes on the terraform modules
 There are two complete Terraform modules in this directory, `setup` and `app_deploy`.
 These modules correspond with installation steps below.
 You can directly apply these entire modules by adding a `.tfvars` file with appropriate variables configured.
-Or you can copy the pertinent files to your own terraform modules and
+Or you can copy the pertinent files to your own terraform modules and apply them that way.
+I recommend still using the requested variables.

 ## The Process to install Doit-Easily